sperry304/sfpa_ratings/03_update_ratings.md

     arrange(player) %>%
     mutate(rating = 500)

-  # Turn all of the games into season-player-opponent-result-decay format to pass
-  # into the get_updated_rating function
+  # Creates a data frame with columns for season-player-opponent-result-decay
-  # # # This definition is inside the function because it uses results_df which
+  # for a single player.
+This definition is inside the function because it uses
-  # # # is passed into results_to_ratings
+  # results_df which is passed into results_to_ratings.
   collect_game_results <- function(player_of_interest) {
     results_df %>%
       filter(away == player_of_interest | home == player_of_interest) %>%